Application¶

 REG --> INSP

 Once registered, the same connection becomes available as a tool source in Agentic Chat.
+While the form is open, McpServerRiskCalculator scores the in-progress connection and renders a live risk chip beside the transport selector (see MCP Server Safety).

 Flow 3 - Document ingestion and RAG¶